18F/10x-translation-service/pootle.md

 ### Team roles

-From [permission
+From the [permission
 docs](http://docs.translatehouse.org/projects/pootle/en/stable-2.8.x/features/permissions.html#action-permissions),
 there are different permissions that can be set within a language team.

 Role | Description
 ---  | ---
-Member | May submit suggestions.
+Member | May submit translation suggestions.
 Submitter | Can translate and make suggestions.
 Reviewer | In addition to translate and submit suggestions, can also review suggestions.
 Administrator | Can administer the team, adding team members and adjusting roles.
 May edit the announcement of the team.
 Plus all rights of the Reviewer.

+This provides flexibility in how Pootle can be configured based on existing government translation workflows.

 ## Import/export of content